-For the fiscal year ended November 30, 2023, depreciation expenses were \$30,959 compared to \$0 for the fiscal year ended November 30, 2022.
-The increase was primarily due to depreciation of the camp structures and equipment acquired during this year.
+For the one month ended December 31, 2023, depreciation expenses were \$8,286, compared to \$nil for the one month ended December 31, 2022.
+The increase was due to depreciation of camp structures and equipment acquired after completion of the IPO.